By Laurel Thomsen

-You have difficulty getting a natural-feeling bow hold, one that produces the desired tone colors, strokes, and dynamics.
+If you have difficulty getting a natural-feeling bow hold, one that produces the desired tone colors, strokes, and dynamics, here is a 5-step approach to finding the perfect grip for your violin or viola bow.

 As the foundation of your bow technique—literally how you and your bow connect—your bow hold can either support your technique or hinder it.
 Given the variety of bow holds demonstrated by talented artists throughout history, some argue that what you do with your bow is more important than how you hold it.